Moonchowdhur/job-haunter-client/README.md

+* My Website name is InSearch.This website is for applying in different type of jobs.
-* My project name is InSearch, there are Navsection containing Home, Stastics,Applied Jobs and Blog
+* There are Navigation section section containing Home, Stastics,Applied Jobs and Blog
 * In home section, there are a header section,Job Category List and Featured Jobs list
 * In Job Category List, there are many varieties of job and availablity of job
 * In Featured Jobs list, there are many varieties of company and their details like location,salary,time,we can go details from View Details button and from View Details page, we can apply in different company with Apply Now button.